top of page

 6.30pm-8pm (Doors open 6pm) £25/ 2 for £45

-An unmissable opportunity to hear military historian Paul O'Keeffe discuss key highlights from his vivid and visceral portrayal of the most famous naval battle in history and the human cost of war.
+Military historian Paul O'Keeffe presents key moments from his vivid and visceral retelling of the most famous naval battle in history, its aftermath and the human cost of war.

 The Travels Through Time Podcast Series is a mix of serious history and a playful parlour game.
 Each episode features an interview with one of the world’s leading historians or public figures.
 They are asked the question: “If you could travel back in time, what year would you like to visit?”